 Erectile medications are generally said to interfere with the erection signaling cascade described above and enhance one or more of their regulatory steps.
 Sildenafil (Viagra) works at a single point by increasing the sensitivity of smooth muscle cells to nitric oxide and some other signals.
-Ginseng in the erection pathway works mainly by increasing the expression and activity of NOS3, causing and cGMP degradation affects to a lesser extent if at all.
+Ginseng in the erection pathway mainly works by increasing the expression and activity of NOS3, cGMP production and degradation affects to a lesser extent if at all.
 Ginseng also improves libido.

 The effect of ginseng on the synthesis of NO

 Nitric oxide (NO) has become famous as a short-to-mid-range intercellular signal transducer.
-Nitric oxide regulates blood transfusion and therefore blood pressure , bronchial tract, and thus asthma , is responsible for pyre erection, plays a role in the formation of memory traces in the brain, in the capacity of sperm, in immunity ...
-Ginseng effects on the NO pathway are explained Its cardiovascular effects , well-known potency and other effects.
-To a lesser extent, gliding and other adaptogens were found on this path.
-Plants such as the earth bayonet or the arrowhead , as well as the well-known sildenafil (Viagra), in turn, amplify the NO receptor section and their effect is added to the effects of NO synthase.
-Ginseng is best explored from all adapogenic and its mechanism of action on the NO signaling pathway is well known.
+Nitric oxide regulates blood transfusion and therefore blood pressure , bronchial tract and hence asthma , is responsible for pyre erection, plays a role in the formation of memory traces in the brain, in the capacity of sperm, in immunity ...
+Ginseng effects on the NO pathway are explained its cardiovascular effects , well-known potency and other effects.
+To a lesser extent, gliding gloss and other adapogenes were found on this path.
+Plants such as the earth bite or the arrowhead , as well as well-known sildenafil (Viagra), in turn, amplify the NO receptor region and their effect is added to the effects of NO synthase.
+Ginseng is best explored from all adapogenic and its mechanisms of action on the NO signaling pathway are well known.

 Panaxosides amplify the eNOS pathway in the endothelium and elsewhere

 In practice, most men after several days of ginseng use will notice gradual improvement in erection, blood pressure stabilization, and long-term protective and healing effects on vascular endothelium.
-Vasorelaxation and healing effect is due to panaxosides on endothelial NO synthase eNOS, the NOS3 gene.
-More than 78 scientific publications were available on the subject in 2013.
+Vasorelaxation and healing effect is due to the action of panaxosides on endothelial NO synthase eNOS, the NOS3 gene.
+By 2013, over 78 scientific publications were available on this topic.
 So even those of us who do not believe in tradition can make sure that there are no superstitions or hypotheses but textbook facts.

-Historically, these studies began by measuring the effect of ginseng tincture, with the aid of radionuclides ([ 14C ] -L-arginine -> [ 14C ] -L-citrulline), showed a vascular production of NO ( Chen1996cpg ).
+Historically, these investigations began by measuring the effect of ginseng tincture, with the aid of radionuclides ([ 14C ] -L-arginine -> [ 14C ] -L-citrulline), showing vascular production of NO ( Chen1996cpg ).
 It was then found that the relaxing effect on the blood vessels can be blocked by nitro-L-arginine NO synthase inhibitor.
-Studies on different models, such as the rabbit top body in vitro, followed.
+Studies on various models, such as the rabbit top body in vitro, followed.
 In particular, it is mainly ginsenoside Rb1 ( Yu2007spn ) and ginsenoside Rg1 ( Lu2004gra ).
-Increase in NOS3 expression can be blocked by an androgenic antagonist by nilutamide at least in Rb1, indicating an effect on the nuclear androgen receptor ( Yu2007spn ).
-Another panaxoside associated with NO synthase is ginsenoside Re , which activates human sperm eNOS and may have a positive effect on fertility ( Zhang2006gif , Zhang2007grp ).
+An increase in NOS3 expression can be blocked by an androgenic antagonist by nilutamide at least in Rb1, indicating the effect on the nuclear androgen receptor ( Yu2007spn ).
+Another panaxoside-related NO synthase is ginsenoside Re , which activates human sperm eNOS and may have a positive effect on fertility ( Zhang2006gif , Zhang2007grp ).
 It is not entirely clear whether panaxosides act by allosteric activation of eNOS or by changing its gene expression.
-For ginsenoside Re, Furukawa2006grm confirmed the activation of eNOS without change of expression, while Xia2011grp in ginsenoside Rb1 detected the ability to increase eNOS gene expression.
+In ginsenoside Re, Furukawa2006grm confirmed the activation of eNOS without change of expression, while Xia2011grp in ginsenoside Rb1 detected the ability to increase eNOS gene expression.